Events

 Vivid Creatures

-Explore The Morton Arboretum’s newest art exhibition, Vivid Creatures.
+Explore The Morton Arboretum’s current art exhibition, Vivid Creatures.
 Five giant, colorful animal sculptures can be found along the Arboretum’s trails and paths.
-Four of the sculptures are connected by paved, accessible trails that lead around lovely Meadow Lake and through the shaded canopy of the Conifer Collection.
+Four of the sculptures are connected by paved, accessible trails that lead through the Arboretum’s central area, around Meadow Lake, and through the shaded canopy of the Conifer Collection.
 The fifth sculpture can be reached by a woodchipped trail a little farther away.

 Ginkgo Restaurant and Café